This post is also available in: Italiano (Italian)

 It lends itself well also as a simple sport but, of course, not for more complex disciplines such as jumping or dressage.

 Thanks for the visit and we look forward to it soon.
-Every Your visit is particularly welcome but before leaving our site discover our Art Jewels Collection, naturally dedicated to the horse, or other beautiful horse breeds.
+Every Your visit is particularly welcome and now discover how our Made in Italy collections, handmade and dedicated, of course, to the horse are born.
+Thanks.

-Just a moment, please: if you liked the Shire Horse, send the page link to those who will appreciate it, we will be very happy and if you want to write us: email@example.com We always answer.
+Just a moment, please: if you liked this page send the link to those who will appreciate it, we will be very happy and if you want to write us: email@example.com We always answer.
 Thank you again.